-The majority of Marylhurst is zoned for low-density residential housing.
+The majority of Marylhurst is zoned for single-family detached residential housing (R-15).
 Several, small portions of the neighborhood are zoned for single-family detached and attached residences.
 There are currently 267 low-density single-family residential units in Marylhurst.
 There are no commercial properties in the neighborhood; however, there is an adult care facility and a number of home-based businesses.